 When it comes to kids, this type of drama typically crops up during the adolescent years, and it is very common among preteens and teens.

-These mini soap operas can happen over anything and everything, from where you sit in the cafeteria to who likes which girl or boy or posts on social media.
+These situations can happen over anything and everything, from where you sit in the cafeteria to who likes which girl or boy or posts on social media.
 Most of the time, navigating through this is a normal part of childhood.
 But there are some things parents should know about friendship drama.

 Friendship drama — When to step in vs. when not to